gvwilson/sdxpy/en/src/linter/index.md

 ## Finding Things {: #linter-find}

-Many programs store their configuration in dictionaries ([%x pipeline %]).
+Many programs store their configuration in dictionaries.
 As those dictionaries grow larger, it's easy for programmer to redefine values by accident.
 Python doesn't consider this an error—for example,